rayhanul2008/CybarCrypto/README.md

 2. It’s coded in C++ and STL is used in our coding.
 3. We used Visual Studio to use graphical interface with our window and hardware.
 # Team members
-* Abu Rayhan Siddike
+* Abu Rayhan Siddike - University of Rajshahi,Bangladesh
+* MD.
+Rayhanul Islam - University of Rajshahi,Bangladesh
- University of Rajshahi,Bangladesh
+* Rahat Siddique - University of Rajshahi,Bangladesh